 Bo and Pat are blessed with three children.
 Shannon and wife, Tanya, and their children – Morgan and Jake – own a 180 acre farm nearby while living and working in Colleyville; daughter Tonya and her husband, Decker have 2 daughters: Claire and Stella; and the youngest son, Shane is married to Liz.
 All three children worked on the farm and showed in local and major livestock shows growing up.
 Although farm life was a huge part of each of their childhoods, Shane is the only child to pursue a degree in agriculture from Tarleton State University.

-These sheep can be sold as stock show animals or wethers (a castrated male sheep).
-They are also for sale as breeding stock.
+These sheep can purchased as replacement breeding stock for commercial herds or in “starter packs” for new operations.
 Both the antibiotic and growth hormone free lambs can be purchased for their quality meat directly from the farm.
 After the live animal is purchased on the farm, it can be custom processed in a meat processing faculty of your choice in the cuts you request.